 - Curriculum vitae

-- Course syllabus with a course description and schedule of topics and assigned readings for weekly class meetings.*
+- Course syllabus with a course description and schedule of assigned readings*

 - Three confidential recommendation letters